DAIRY FREE II GLUTEN FREE II VEGAN II SOY FREE II NUT FREE II PALEO II SESAME FREE II EGG FREE II FISH FREE II SHELLFISH FREE II SUGAR FREE

 Method

-3. Add the cauliflower and sweet potato to the saucepan, and add the masala, turmeric, salt & pepper and stir for 2/3 minutes to cook out the spices, then add the water and cover and cook on medium heat for 35 minutes or till the vegetables are soft finish with chopped coriander.
+4. Then add the cauliflower and sweet potato to the saucepan, and add the masala, turmeric, salt & pepper and stir for 2/3 minutes to cook out the spices, then add the water and cover and cook on medium heat for 35 minutes or till the vegetables are soft.
+Finish with chopped coriander.

-4. In a wok or saucepan, add the chopped garlic, chilli and cumin seeds and fry for 3/4 minutes (see last picture.) then add the shredded red cabbage and stir fry till the cabbage is soft.
+5. To make the spiced red cabbage: In a wok or saucepan, add the chopped garlic, chilli and cumin seeds and fry for 3/4 minutes in oil of choice (see last picture).
+Then add the shredded red cabbage and stir-fry till the cabbage is soft.
 Finish by adding salt & pepper.

-5. Assemble the buddha bowl by portioning out the rice, cauliflower curry and red cabbage.
-I finished the bowl with a chopped salad of red onion, tomato & cucumber.
+7. finishing the Buddha bowl with a chopped salad of red onion, tomato & cucumber.

 Looking for anything?